d5/tengo/README.md

 }
 ```

-In the example above, a variable `b` is defined by the user using `Script.Add()` function.
-Then a compiled bytecode (created by `Script.Compile()`) is used to execute the code and get the value of global variables, like `a` in this example.
+In the example above, a variable `b` is defined by the user before compiliation using `Script.Add()` function.
+Then a compiled bytecode `c` is used to execute the bytecode and get the value of global variables.
+In thie example, the value of global variable `a` is read using `Compiled.Get()` function.

-If you want to use your own data type (outside Tengo's primitive types), you can create your `struct` that implements `objects.Object` interface _(and `objects.Callable` if you want to make function-like invokable objects)_.
+If you need the custom data types (outside Tengo's primitive types), you can define your own `struct` that implements `objects.Object` interface _(and optinoally `objects.Callable` if you want to make function-like invokable objects)_.

 ```golang
 import (